Yassine Benajiba

 Yassine Benajiba (born 1 November 1984) is a Belgian former footballer.

 Early life

 Benajiba started his career with Belgian side RE Mouscron.
 He debuted for the club at the age of seventeen.

 Career

 In 2006, Benajiba signed for Greek side Ethnikos Asteras.
 In 2007, he signed for Moroccan side MA Tétouan.
 In 2008, he signed for Moroccan side Fath Union Sport.
 After that, he signed for Belgian side Royal Cappellen FC.
 In 2009, he signed for Belgian side KSK Ronse.
-In 2011, he signed for Luxembourgian side Jeunesse Esch.
+In 2011, he signed for Luxembourgish side Jeunesse Esch.
 He was regarded as one of the club's most important players.
-In 2013, he signed for Luxembourgian side F91 Dudelange.
+In 2013, he signed for Luxembourgish side F91 Dudelange.
 He was regarded to have initially performed poorly while playing for the club.

 Style of play

 Benajiba mainly operated as a midfielder.
 He was nicknamed "Pitbull".

 Personal life

 Benajiba is a native of Brussels, Belgium.
 He has a daughter and a son.